fommil/fommil/README.md

 To download my book about Functional Programming in Scala (6k+ readers), go to [leanpub/fpmortals](https://leanpub.com/fpmortals).

 This collection of repositories (see also my [gitlab/fommil](https://gitlab.com/fommil/) and [gitlab/tseenshe](https://gitlab.com/tseenshe) accounts and [abandoned projects](https://gitlab.com/fommil/attic)) is a small collection of my open source works.
-Github unfortunately deleted all the stars on the [ENSIME](https://ensime.github.io/) repos, but it was once popular I swear it!
+Github unfortunately deleted all the stars on the [ENSIME](https://ensime.github.io/) repos, but it was once popular I swear!
+I also contribute to the iRacing parts of the simracing assistant [CrewChief](https://gitlab.com/mr_belowski/CrewChiefV4/), hope to see you on the track.

-I'm currently hacking on projects in digital electronics and astronomy (data capture, guiding).
+I'm currently hacking on projects in digital electronics, 3d printing, and astronomy (super simple data capture and auto guiding).
 I'll make them public when they hit an MVP.

 <!--
 **fommil/fommil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.